 The RF power semiconductors used in these power amplifiers are the linchpin for their cost and capability, and they must keep pace with both the economic and technical realities facing designers and users of these RF power amplifiers.

-This study examines all of the above topics and illuminates the interdependent relationship of RF power semiconductors to RF power amplifiers.
-Included are discussions and data on the expanding China and Asia-Pacific marketplace plus a discussion on how gallium nitride (GaN) devices will affect the future of the RFPA semiconductor device market.
-Quantitative forecasts are presented through 2020 for RF power semiconductors for mobile wireless infrastructure.
+This application note examines all of the above topics and illuminates the interdependent relationship of RF power semiconductors to RF power amplifiers.
+Included are discussions and data on the expanding China and Asia-Pacific marketplace, as well as a discussion on how gallium nitride (GaN) devices will affect the future of the RFPA semiconductor device market.
+RF power semiconductor drivers for 5G NR low-band and mid-band are also discussed.
+Quantitative forecasts are presented through 2024 for RF power semiconductors for mobile wireless infrastructure.

 Additionally, the present trade/tariiff issues and other international pressures are discussed within the context of this market place.